MaxiKen/new/standardization_prompt.md

 - unusually short/long sections and reasons, if any
 - significant verification limitations, if any

-Do not provide progress reports during generation.
+Do not provide routine progress reports during generation.

 ---